ShadiZade/ShadiZade/errata/free-palestine.md

 ![Faris Odeh throwing rocks](https://upload.wikimedia.org/wikipedia/en/b/bf/Faris_odeh03a.jpg)

-10 days after this iconic image was taken, Faris Odeh was shot point-blank by an IDF soldier while throwing rocks at the Merkava-class tank.
+10 days after this iconic image of him was taken, Faris Odeh was shot point-blank by an IDF soldier while throwing rocks at the Merkava-class tank.
 The IDF prevented medical services from reaching him for a whole hour, and he was pronounced dead on arrival.
 A week earlier, the IDF had shot and killed Faris's cousin Shadi Odeh.

 ## Razan Najjar (13 Sep 1997 — 1 Jun 2018, Age 20)
 ![Razan Najjar](https://upload.wikimedia.org/wikipedia/ar/4/40/%D8%B1%D8%B2%D8%A7%D9%86_%D8%A7%D9%84%D9%86%D8%AC%D8%A7%D8%B1.jpg)